shamimice03/provision-multiple-instances-on-multiple-subnets-using-terraform/README.md

 ]
 ```

-But we are still not done.
-We have to `flatten` the generated configuration.
-So that, we can use it inside the `aws_instance` resource block.
+But we still need to finish.
+We have to flatten the generated configuration.
+So, we can use it inside the `aws_instance` resource block.
 ```
 locals {
   public_instance  = flatten(local.public_instance_conf)
   private_instance = flatten(local.private_instance_conf)
 }
 ```
-Similary, to check the output after applying `flatten` function.
+Similarly, we can check the output after applying `flatten` function.
 Use `terraform console`
 ```
 > local.public_instance
 [